What is a Babysitter Contract?

 My family wants to hire a babysitter – can we use this Babysitter Contract?

-A contract is ideal to make sure everyone is on the same page.
+A contract is ideal for making sure everyone is on the same page.

-You will just need to provide the contract to the babysitter before they start and ask them to fill in the blanks with their payment terms, hourly rates etc. Once you have both agreed, you can sign the last page to make it official.
+You will need to provide the babysitter contract before they start and ask them to fill in the blanks with their payment terms, hourly rates etc. Once it has been completed, you can sign the last page to make it official.

 Clearly communicating your expectations—and having a contract or agreement in place—can protect both parties.